blubluxx/expenses-app/README.md

 ### 3. Data Storage

-- Use a SQLite database (or PostgreSQL/MySQL for scalability).
 - Store user info, expense records, and categories.
+- PostgreSQL and SQLAlchemy.
+- Alembic for database migrations and versioning.

 ### 4. Expense Analytics